-Threat Awareness: Phishing Attacks
+Threat Awareness: DDoS Attacks

 In today's digital world, the threat of phishing attacks looms large.
 These cunning and common cyber threats are designed to trick you into giving away your most guarded secrets: your passwords, credit card details, and other personal information.
 Here’s a closer look at what phishing attacks are, how they work, and crucial steps you can take to protect yourself and your organization.